 A common complaint about new brick floors is a significant amount of fine dust that tends to appear from the surface.
 This dust is usually pale in color and very fine.
 It can cause quite a mess when dragged to other areas of the house.

-This happens because some bricklayers use muriatic acid to clean the bricks after they’ve been installed.
+This happens because some bricklayers use muriatic acid to clean the bricks after being installed.
 Muriatic acid is hydrochloric acid.
 This chemical is highly corrosive but effective at cleaning surfaces such as concrete and brick (2).

 Muriatic acid interacts with the limestone grout or mortar commonly used between bricks in flooring and buildings.
-So, the pale or white dust you see is the result of the muriatic acid extracting lime from the grout.
+So, the pale or white dust you see results from the muriatic acid extracting lime from the grout.

 Dealing With the Grout

 The grout lines are the most vulnerable part of the brick flooring.
 Grout is highly absorbent and will soak up liquids and spills.
-This will not only lead to a discolored grout, but can also damage the bricks.
+This will not only lead to discolored grout but can also damage the bricks.

 Sealing the grout is the best way to avoid anything seeping into the lines or bricks.
-It’s a good idea to seal it once a year to keep it protected.
+It’s good to seal it once a year to keep it protected.